What 16 years of child sponsorship look like

 The second time she visited Thom in Vietnam, Sue’s husband Ivan and daughter Jacinta joined her.
 “It was good to see how Thom’s community had improved since my last visit, and for Jacinta to learn about life outside Australia.
 I could tell Jacinta understood the needs of children as, when we returned to Sydney, she wanted to send all of her belongings, such as clothes and toys, over to Thom.
 It was really sweet,” says Sue.

 How did life change for Thom and her community in Vietnam?

 Over the years, Sue continued to write and send photos to Thom.
 Today, she still keeps all of her letters and Child Progress Reports in an album.
 She often looks at them and thinks about how fast time has passed, and how much Thom has grown.

-Reflecting back on her experience supporting a child in need, Sue is most proud about having supported not only Thom`s education and health, but that of many children in her community.
-For instance, every school in Thom’s commune now has safe water and hygienic bathrooms.
+Reflecting on her child sponsorship experience, Sue is most proud of the fact that she provided Thom with better access to education and healthcare.
+And not only Thom, but many other children in Thom’s community For instance, every school in Thom’s commune now has safe water and hygienic bathrooms.
 When Sue began sponsoring Thom, not a single school had these facilities.

 “To me, our memories are unforgettable,” says Thom.
 For Sue, their memories are unforgettable too.

 Create your own memories

 You can change the world by changing the life of one child.
 See what Sue and other child sponsors learned from their child sponsorship experience, or find out more about how you can create your own memories by becoming a child sponsor here.